deepchecks/monitoring/docs/source/getting-started/deploy_self_host_open_source.rst

 Configuration
 =============

 Deepchecks can be configured using environment variables.
-See the :doc:`Configuration section </installation/configuration>` for more details.
+See the :ref:`Configuration section <installation__self_host__configuration>` for more details.

 Installing
 ==========

+To get started: first make sure you have the docker engine up and running (try running ``docker`` or ``docker ps`` in your cli and check if you receive relevant output).

-To get started, all you need to do is to run the following command, which will spin up a new Deepchecks deployment for us automatically!
+Now all you need to do is to run the following command, which will spin up a new Deepchecks deployment for us automatically!

+.. .. code-block:: bash

+..     pip install deepchecks-installer
+..     deepchecks-installer monitoring-install

 .. code-block:: bash